Xavion3/Dredly/README.md

 Dredly
 ======

-A scripting language for Dungeons of Dredmor modding.
+A scripting language for all xml creation.
+Currently supports Dungeons of Dredmor.